IamTung-0000/LazyToolBox/README.md

 - can be use with any tool when in lasso mode

 * note:
+- If you have problem with switch button not turn off auto lassofill feature in window OS, just lauch Photoshop in Adminstrator mode.
 - auto lassofill mode can only be use when lasso tool is in new slection mode

 [installation]